pulumi/docs/reference/pkg/nodejs/@pulumi/aws/rds/index.md

 The instance class to use.
 For details on CPU and memory, see [Scaling Aurora DB Instances][4].
 Aurora currently supports the below instance classes.
+Please see [AWS Documentation][7] for complete details.
 - db.t2.small
 - db.t2.medium
 - db.r3.large